Vanilla Bean Chai Tea Gelato Recipe

 I think up until now my favorite ice cream experiment was my Crème Fraiche Ice Cream I made last year for National Ice Cream month.

-The Crème Fraiche ice cream was so creamy and decadent I didn’t think I would ever find another frozen treat recipe that could knock it out of my #1 ice cream flavor list.
+The Crème Fraiche ice cream was so creamy and decadent I didn’t think I would ever find another homemade ice cream recipe that could knock it out off my #1 ice cream flavor list.

 This vanilla chai tea gelato is running neck and neck with it.
 I haven’t had a bowl just yet.
-I did lick the spoon and scoop what was left in the ice cream maker barrel though.
+I did lick the spoon and savor what was left in the ice cream maker barrel.
 I will have to be patient and wait until tomorrow when I finally get to churn it.

 I like to let my gelato base chill for a long time.
 The colder it is when it goes into the ice cream maker the less time it needs to churn.

 I ended up leaving the custard base chilling overnight.
 With my schedule the day I made it I just knew it would be too late for me to photograph it by the time it was chilled enough to go into the ice cream maker.
 It worked out pretty good this way because it took all of ten minutes for it to churn into the frozen delight I knew it would be.